AznIronMan/Limitless-OldVB/README.txt

 - fixed issue with some dll calls crashing the game
 - updated the updater method for new update server
 - removed some unused code
+- expanded about section, adding reddit, twitter, web, email
+- removed donate section and merged paypal and patreon links into about
+- shifted main menu buttons around
+- corrected a grammar error in about and added names of my kids :)
+- added borders for update and about pages
+- disabled editor and option buttons (for now)
+- removed about panel in exchange for an about dialog box
+- hid other buttons for future use
+- added readme and license info access to about page
+- added built in doc reader for text files
+- removed typewriter effect from about page to prevent thread crashes
+- removed update panel in exchange for an update dialog box
+- added current/recommended database versions to update section
+- removed redundant logger and jukebox modules

 [PREVIOUS UPDATES]